mailtomahesh/LogicTest/README.md

 If I get more time, I can implement the functionalities again using Spring Boot.

 Note: Eclipse was used for development.

+Note: It was not feasible to implement HTTP 400 error for incorrect addition total in the request..
+Hence, a corresponding return message has been provided accordingly.